upcontent/UpContent-Marketing/content/post/twitter-chat-strategy.md

 While you may be focusing on 1-3 relationships during each chat, there are certainly many other individuals who might say something profound, ask great questions, or spark an idea in you.
 Be sure to “heart” or retweet these messages or make note of them in your spreadsheet as you go through the chat.

-KYLE QUOTE: “Save valuable tweets as they see them.
-It's tough to sort through the content post-chat.” -Sarah Nagel, Community Manager, Sprout Social
+> “Save valuable tweets as they see them.
+It's tough to sort through the content post-chat.” <br>
+> *-Sarah Nagel, Community Manager, Sprout Social*

 Later, you can follow-up with these favorited tweets or use them as inspiration or idea generation for future blog posts.
 Be sure to give credit where credit is due, of course!
 This might even be an excellent collaboration opportunity.